-- In our basic scenario -- stationary source, stationary interferometer -- the effect of finite bandwidth will strongly attenuate the fringe amplitudes from sources far from the meridional plane. - Since each baseline has its own plane, the only point on the sky free of attenuation for all baselines is a small angle around the zenith (presuming all baselines are coplanar). - Hence, for our model interferometer, we can only observe objects within a few arcminutes of the central fringe. - Suppose we wish to observe an object far from the meridional plane? - Best way is to shift the entire 'fringe pattern' to the position of interest by adding time delay to the signal coming from the antenna closer to the source.
+- In our basic scenario -- stationary source, stationary interferometer -- the effect of finite bandwidth will strongly attenuate the fringe amplitudes from sources not on the meridional plane. - Since each baseline has its own meridional plane, the only point on the sky free of attenuation for all baselines is a small angle around the zenith. - Hence, for our model (fixed) interferometer, we can only observe objects within a few arcminutes of the central fringe. - Suppose we wish to observe an object far from the meridional plane? - Reducing the bandwidth is not a practical solution!
+(I kHz needed ...) - Best way is to shift the entire 'fringe pattern' to the position of interest by adding time delay to the signal coming from the antenna closer to the source.